ACCORD: Alleviating Concept Coupling through Dependence Regularization for Text-to-Image Diffusion Personalization: Introduction

 \section{Introduction}

 The advancement of Text-to-Image (T2I) Diffusion Models~\cite{ddpm,stable-diffusion} has lowered the barrier to generating high-quality and imaginative images from text prompts.
 However, pretrained T2I models often struggle to accurately produce personalized images, such as those depicting private pets or unique artistic styles.
-As a result, personalized image generation has recently gained significant attention, necessitating users to provide several reference images pertaining to the personalization target, which enables T2I models to create images of the personalization target based on text prompts.
+As a result, image personalization has gained significant attention, requiring users to provide several reference images related to the personalization target, which enables T2I models to create new images of the target based on text prompts.

-The primary challenge of image personalization is ``concept coupling''.
-Due to the limited availability of reference images for the personaliztion target, the model tends to confuse the target with other concepts that appear alongside it in these images.
+The primary challenge of image personalization is ``concept coupling".
+Due to the limited availability and low diversity of reference images for the personalization target (typically 3-6 images often in similar contexts), the model tends to confuse the target with other concepts that appear alongside it in these images.
 This entanglement hinders the model's ability to accurately control the attributes associated with the personalization target based on text.
-For example, as shown in Fig.~\ref{fig:concept_coupling}, the model may interpret "a person carrying a backpack" as the primary focus, rather than "backpack," because these elements frequently co-occur in the reference images.
+For example, as shown in Fig.~\ref{fig:concept_coupling}, the model may interpret ``a person carrying a backpack" as the primary focus, rather than ``backpack", because these elements frequently co-occur in the reference images.
 Consequently, the generated images often deviate from the intended text prompts, frequently including an unintended person in the output.